gonfva/gonfva.github.io/content/en/blog/2012-09-30-google-where-are-you-going.md

 Even Google Wave was revolutionary although the launch was a big failure, and the project was more in Alpha than in Beta.

 Android was great, and Chrome too.
 ChromeOS??.
-It's lame that the <a href="http://chromeos.hexxeh.net/" target="_blank">only precompiled images are through a (great) guy</a>.
+It's lame that the [only precompiled images are through a (great) guy](http://chromeos.hexxeh.net/).

 And then&nbsp;Google plus.
 I think they had to be social at any price, and they did.
 Good ideas but nothing revolutionary.